drakkan/sftpgo/docs/keyboard-interactive.md

 - `SFTPGO_AUTHD_IP`
 - `SFTPGO_AUTHD_PASSWORD`, this is the hashed password as stored inside the data provider

-Previous global environment variables aren't cleared when the script is called.
-The content of these variables is _not_ quoted.
-They may contain special characters.
+Global environment variables are cleared, for security reasons, when the script is called.
+You can set additional environment variables in the "command" configuration section.

 The program must write the questions on its standard output, in a single line, using the following struct JSON serialized: